yanesj/manageCompanies/README.md

 ## Instalation

-After cloning the project, pelase please migrate and seed the database.
+After cloning the project, please migrate and seed the database.